 Partnerships The Jewish Art Salon has partnered with:

 Museums: Yeshiva University Museum, NYC; The Jewish Museum, NYC; Mishkan Museum of Art, Ein Harod; HUC-Museum, NYC; Philadelphia Museum of Jewish Art; Holocaust Memorial Center, Detroit; Derfner Museum, Riverdale.

-NY Galleries: ACA Galleries, Flomenhaft Gallery, Anne Frank Center for Mutual Respect, Ernest Rubinstein Gallery, Central Booking Gallery, Hadas Gallery, Brooklyn Jewish Art Gallery.
+NY Galleries: ACA Galleries, Flomenhaft Gallery, Anne Frank Center USA, Ernest Rubinstein Gallery, Central Booking Gallery, Hadas Gallery, Brooklyn Jewish Art Gallery.

-Jewish Organizations: UJA-NY, Skirball Center of Adult Jewish Learning, JCC Manhattan, Jerusalem Biennale of Contemporary Jewish Art, Columbia / Barnard Kraft Center, COJECO, LABA, Van Leer Institute, Art Kibbutz, RJeneration, JCC Hartford, Isabella Freedman Jewish Retreat Center, Tribeca Synagogue for the Arts, B’chol Lashon, Charter Oak Cultural Center, USC Hillel, Aleph Institute, JCC Harlem, Kenissa.
+Jewish Organizations: UJA-NY, Skirball Center of Adult Jewish Learning, JCC Manhattan, Jerusalem Biennale of Contemporary Jewish Art, Columbia / Barnard Kraft Center, COJECO, LABA, Van Leer Institute, Art Kibbutz, RJeneration, JCC Hartford, Isabella Freedman Jewish Retreat Center, Tribeca Synagogue for the Arts, B’chol Lashon, Charter Oak Cultural Center, USC Hillel, Aleph Institute, JCC Harlem, Kenissa, Jewish Artists Initiative.

 Collaborate with us!
 Email for details how you can get involved.

 Support The Jewish Art Salon is grateful for the support of the Vector Artists Initiative, the Council of Jewish Emigre Community Organizations, and many individual supporters.

 Internships & volunteer positions Responsibilities range from administration to web maintenance & social media, basic video-editing, research and programming assistance.
 Interested applicants email jewishartsalon [at] gmail.com